 This research and effort to better understand cannabis and its medicinal benefits will help the FDA to regulate products and brands that are delivering what they’ve said they would, and will also empower consumers to make a more educated decision while shopping for CBD and full-spectrum hemp oil.

 Recently, the FDA cracked down on 15 companies who were illegally selling and marketing CBD related products.
 This warning is the beginning of regulation on CBD to ensure that only the highest-quality products, marketed and sold with clear and correct ingredients, are being sold to the public.

 Previous to this recent funding, FDA research was almost exclusively limited to drug trials around its efficacy to treat certain types of epilepsy, and the only FDA approved CBD product is the prescription drug Epidiolex for the treatment of two forms of epilepsy.
-Apart from that, the FDA has not approved any other usage of CBD – be it medical or as a dietary supplement.
+Apart from that, the FDA has not approved any other usage of CBD – be it medical or as a herbal remedy.

 Why Don’t We Know More About CBD?

 Research and trials are rudimentary and limited, and this puts a lot Because of the 1970 Controlled Substances Act, cannabis was classified as a Schedule I drug, so research was halted into its medicinal benefits.
 This was a massive disservice to the country and the world.
 Cannabis was listed as having “no accepted medical use” which was detrimental, but independent researchers didn’t give up.